rootBrz/FC4LangRestrictionRemover/README.md

 # Far Cry 4 Language Restriction Remover

-Fixes the hardcoded interface language in the Russian version of Far Cry 4, allowing you to freely choose your preferred language through a simple INI file.
+Fixes the hardcoded interface language in the Russian version of Far Cry 4, allowing you to choose your language through an INI file.
+Tested on latest Steam version of the game.

 ---